The security system is one thing you should definitely consider if you are planning

 Next, you need to position the device so that it covers the right areas.
 Make sure that there is a plug source close to the device to ensure that it will be powered 24/7.
 A good wi-fi connection is must, if you want surveillance around the clock.
 Make sure to connect your device to the wi-fi for video streaming.

 Your dedicated surveillance will be ready to use as soon as you install a program that allows you to transmit a live-feed stream on the web.
-Examples of an app that allows motion detection and live streaming from anywhere through the web for free
+More Details to live streaming from anywhere through the web for free

 If you choose to set up your computer's webcam, you can use free software like iSpy, and even a new Skype account can be created for surveillance purposes only.